How to follow the Newport Bermuda Race

-During the week before the start, visit Newport and visit Bowen’s Wharf to learn more about the race and meet sailors and sponsors.
+During the week before the start, visit the Newport Bermuda Race Village at Bowen’s Wharf in downtown Newport to learn more about the race and meet sailors and sponsors.
 You can also check out the fleet as it assembles on the docks at the Newport Shipyard and other major marinas and in Newport and nearby anchorages.
 The captains’ meeting will be live-streamed through Facebook.

 To watch the start, read the spectator guide at the bottom of this page.
 Race commentators are expected to be live-streaming through the Race’s Facebook page.

-During the race, watch the adjacent Pantaenius Insurance Race Tracker as well as the News and Gallery sections.
+During the race, watch the adjacent Race Tracker as well as the News and Gallery sections.
 Via News and Facebook, you will be able to watch the Prize-Giving in Bermuda, as well.

 BERMUDA RACE SOCIAL

 The 52nd Newport Bermuda Race will start June 19th, 2020.
 Co-organized by Cruising Club of America & @royalbermudayc

 Because the race start is so close to land, many spectators gather at shoreside public areas, especially Brenton Point and Fort Adams in Newport, and Beavertail and Fort Wetherhill in Jamestown.

 Nearest to the start is the famous Castle Hill Inn with its sloping waterfront lawn.
 (Note, the Inn charges for parking and asks that you not bring food or drink.)